premdav/premdav/README.md

 I am a full time software engineer currently building web and mobile apps with React, Node, and Python.

 ### Outside of work I can be found
+- experimenting with new recipes
 - traveling to and exploring new places
+- attempting to improve my fitness
 - playing video games with friends
-- learning about theology
-- learning mobile development with Flutter

 Keyboard: <br>
 KBDFans Kunlun - Lubed Gateron X - PBTFans Classic Hangul